-While understanding the offending parent's online activity is an important part of your assessment, there are a couple of common misconceptions which you should be careful not to adopt.
+While understanding the offending parent's online activity is an important part of your assessment, you should be aware of a couple of common misconceptions.

-Firstly, the number of child sexual abuse images discovered should not be taken to indicate the risk of contact offending.
+Firstly, do not assume that the number of child sexual abuse images discovered indicates the risk of offending offline.
 For example, if the offending parent is arrested when they have just deleted a large number of images, the forensic analysis may uncover just a small percentage of the images that they once possessed.
-Additionally, possession of a high number of images may indicate a desire to collect rather than an indication that the person poses a greater risk of sexually abusing a child offline.
+On the other hand, possession of a high number of images may indicate a desire to collect rather than an indication that the person poses a greater risk of sexually abusing a child offline.